-Deactivation and Reactivation: If an in-scope factory has not been actively producing PVH orders and there are no plans for product to be placed in the coming 12 months, PVH CR will deactivate the factory in the PVH CR IT Platform.
+Deactivation and Reactivation: If an in-scope factory has not been actively producing PVH orders and there are no plans for product to be placed in the coming 12 months, PVH CR will deactivate the factory on the relevant PVH IT platform(s).

-- A factory that has been deactivated for less than 12 months can be reactivated by contacting PVH CR.
-Reactivation and authorization can only occur if the factory has a valid CR rating. - A factory that has been deactivated for 12 months or more will be subject to reauthorization per this SOP.
+A factory that has been deactivated for less than 12 months can be reactivated by contacting PVH CR.
+Reactivation and authorization can only occur if the factory has a valid CR rating.
+A factory that has been deactivated for 12 months or more will be subject to reauthorization per this SOP.